DefangLabs/samples/samples/python-s3/README.md

 Title: Python & Flask & AWS S3

-Short Description: An app that demonstrates how to upload and download files from AWS S3 using Python and Flask
+Short Description: An app that demonstrates how to upload and download files from AWS S3 using Python and Flask.

-Tags: Python, Flask, S3
+Tags: Python, Flask, AWS S3

 Languages: Python